Spoiler-Free Review of “Thrash” on Netflix: A Forgettable Shark Flick that Lacks Bite

 Images courtesy of Lionsgate

-I hope you enjoyed the review and feel free to post your own thoughts and theories on Saw X in the comments section below.
+I hope you enjoyed the review and feel free to post your own thoughts and theories on The Strangers: Chapter 3 in the comments section below.
 Thanks so much for reading and happy viewing!

 Best,